Skip to content

 The NPI seminar agenda grows over time, but begins with a basic framework that ensures coverage of our leadership learning objectives.
 The course approach is to create a learning blend of academic thought leaders and researchers, with practitioners actually working in parks, mixed with field excursions that, taken together, create a learning experience that includes all the senses and is retained for the life of a career.
 Our aim is to ensure that the material learned may be practically applied in the most demanding real-world settings.
 This is why participants work on a case problem they bring from their home park, using the tools they learn in the seminar - to make sure there is a problem-solving reality check and opportunity for discussion during the seminar experience.
 At the end of the course, participants leave with a network of alumni friends as well as the teaching team, who are accessible as consulting colleagues from a globally scaled neighborhood.

-The agenda below is the planned schedule for the seminar as of early December, 2023.
+The agenda below is the planned schedule for the seminar as of early October 18, 2024.
 A certain amount of adjustment may be necessary based on influences beyond the control of the program.

 TENTATIVE AGENDA

-CAVALLO POINT LODGE, MARIN COUNTY | APRIL, 2024
+CAVALLO POINT LODGE, MARIN COUNTY | APRIL 22-25, 2024

-APRIL 15 - MONDAY: CAVALLO POINT LODGE
+APRIL 22 - TUESDAY: CAVALLO POINT LODGE

-11 AM Seminar Check-in AOrientation Lunch
+11 AM Seminar Check-in Orientation Lunch

 Steve Shackelton – Director, National Parks Insitute, University of California, Merced

-Asbjørn Egir – Course Facilitator, California Polytechnic University, Pomona
+Dr. Asbjørn Egir – Course Facilitator, California Polytechnic University, Pomona

-Bruno LaPorte – Course Facilitator and Faculty, World Bank Institute (ret.), Washington, DC Jerry Mitchell - Course Facilitator, Field Guideand Faculty
+Bruno LaPorte – Course Facilitator and NPI Faculty, Founder: Leadership, Knowledge, Learning, LLC: Former Director: World Bank Institute (ret.), Washington, DC

-12:30 PM Seminar Log in
+12:30 PM Seminar Log-in

 Welcoming remarks, plus familiarization with the seminar agenda and the flow of the course.
 Orientation to visual methods and to the group exercises, designed to develop each participant’s case.